jonnor/embeddedml/emlearn/roadmap.md

 - Comparison with m2cgen and micromlgen
 - Tool for measuring RAM and FLASH memory

+Documentation

+- Make a paper to go on Arxiv.
+Consider submitting to conferences/journals

+Marketing

+- Write a blogpost Medium
+- Make a 2 minute video summary

 Outreach

 - Notify existing users of the optimized models trees.